Brave (Jennifer Lopez album): Commercial performance

-Brave was generally viewed as a sales disaster and a commercial disappointment.
+Brave was generally viewed as a commercial disappointment.
 It debuted at number twelve on the US Billboard 200 with 52,600 copies sold in its first week, making it her first studio effort to miss the chart's top ten.
 In its second week, the album suffered a big fall to number 38 (dropping 65%).
-It has sold 173,000 copies in the United States to date, making it Lopez's lowest-selling and lowest-charting album of her career.
-The album also performed poorly internationally; only reaching as high as six on the Japanese Albums Chart and Swiss Albums Chart.
+It has sold 173,000 copies in the United States to date, making it Lopez's lowest-selling and lowest-charting album of her career until This Is Me...
+Now in 2024.
+In Japan, the album peaked at number six on the Japanese Albums Chart, while reaching the same placement on the Swiss Albums Chart.
 In Italy, "Brave" charted within the top-ten, while in the UK, it missed the top-twenty, debuting at number 24, remaining on the charts for only two weeks.
 In Australia, "Brave" only spent one week on the charts, debuting and peaking at number 46.
 Brave has sold 650,000 copies worldwide as of 2013.
 Critic Anna Barbarella suggested that the album "performed catastrophically on the charts because [Lopez] embraces a hardness which alienated the public."